fnzh-i/MDT-Civilian-Data/TIMELINE.md

                 - Created Error.php to handle and display all system and input errors.<br>
                 - Refactored and modularize code, added a seperate folder for admin panel.<br>
                 - Refactored admin panel file structure.<br>
+- Nov 16, 2025  - Converted DB row to DriversLicense object and Converted the object to an array for JSON output in api.php.<br>
+                - Implemented dedicated API endpoints for managing licenses, tickets, users, and vehicles, allowing the frontend to retrieve, create, update, and search data through standardized JSON responses.
+This separation of endpoints improves modularity, simplifies integration, and ensures each resource can be accessed independently by the UI.<br>
+                - Integrated Tailwind CSS into the frontend along with all required assets such as the configuration file, compiled output, and CDN/build setup.<br>
+                - Removed legacy index.php and deprecated modules and Moved admin panel files to a new _admin_panel directory and added new pages for dashboard, landing, license, and vehicle.<br>
+                - Updated .gitignore, and documented changes in TIMELINE.md.<br>